 The Site I Courses I Internships I Housing I Inclusions I Costs

 Ireland is an island on the western edge of Europe and is a member of the European Union.
-Ireland's capital is an energetic, charming and culturally rich Global City of approximately one million people.
-With one in every eight residents being foreign born.
-Dublin is a multicultural hub.
-You can find foods from around the globe and take part in annual international celebrations such as the Festival of World Cultures and Chinese New Year.
+Ireland's capital is Dublin, a cosmopolitan, Georgian city of approximately one million people.
 Dublin offers a wide variety of amenities, including theatres, cinemas, and parks.
-CAPA Dublin is located on the Griffith College campus, allowing students to have a true Irish university experience while living less than a 15-minute walk from Central Dublin.
+The CAPA Dublin Direct Enroll program at Griffith College allows students to have a true Irish university experience while living less than a 15-minute walk from Central Dublin.

 Courses and Internships